ArielMejiaDev/larapex-charts/README.md

 </p>

-A Laravel wrapper for apex charts library.
+A Laravel wrapper for apex charts library Check the documentation on: [Larapex Chart Docs](https://larapex-charts.netlify.app/).

 ## Installation